 The limbo-like period between Christmas and New Year is our favourite time to get cosy with a good book.
-We've rounded up 10 of our favourite reads from 2019 to inspire your reading list. *This competition is now closed - we'll be announcing the winner soon.*
+We've rounded up 10 of our favourite reads from 2019 to inspire your reading list. *This competition is now closed - congratulations to our winner, Helen Brown!*

 Our Top Ten Books Of 2019

 A semi-magical, coming-of-age tale set in suburban Brisbane of the early 1980s - a world author Trent Dalton knows well because the story, narrated with all the honesty, humour and matter-of-factness of a 12-year-old boy, is apparently loosely the story of his own childhood.

 The injustice of the situation in this story is so powerful (and the effect on the various relationships so brilliantly observed) that it'll stay with you for a long time.